 The purpose of DACOPA was to promote the 3Rs.
-To do this successfully, they aimed to unite representatives of animal protection, research in the public and private sectors, as well as other officials.
-This would enable the organization to seek consensus, from the parties involved, on animal testing issues.
+To do this successfully, they aimed to unite representatives of animal protection and research in the public and private sectors, as well as other officials.
+This would enable the organization to seek consensus from the parties involved on animal testing issues.

 DACOPA consisted of a chairman and two representatives of the four aforementioned groups.
 This provided an opportunity to share insight and discuss how to efficiently promote the 3Rs in Denmark and abroad.
 DACOPA was, however, challenged by a lack of funding for research projects, and there was no secretarial assistance provided for the tasks they wished to implement.